Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot Constants/New Plot Constant.md

 We play music upon this aether of space.
 Rippling away at the speed of causality.
 A sphere of invisible light that grows thinner but wider, engulfing the entire world and the universe beyond in a matter of milliseconds, until even the faintest flicker carries upon it the weight of human knowledge.

+### Main Conflict
+Disease.
+Need to harp on this

+Eurasian government wants to use it as a weapon. the other world governments heard and have sent spies here.

+Illuminati needs to warn the world's people.

+Unknown origin.